eachristgr/Computer-Architecture/Lab02/README.md

 #### 2.1.
 Method of Study

-In order to study the effect of the parameters, a reference system with the values below was set:
+In order to study the effect of the parameters, a reference 1GHz CPU system with the values below was set:

 | Parameter                          | Value  |
 | ---------------------------------- | ------ |